technmango/Patreon-Attachment-Downloader/README.md

 Notes:
--Does not automatically scroll down to the load more button, but theres enough time for the user to do that themselves -Can not confirm the downloads of any subcription -Very Slow Download/Click speeds, so internet speed/spam triggers can't be detected!
+Does not automatically scroll down to the load more button, but theres enough time for the user to do that themselves Can not confirm the downloads of any subcription
+Very Slow Download/Click speeds, so internet speed/spam triggers can't be detected!